zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-to-a-breakpoint.md

 <img src="images/replay-a-single-event-at-a-time-3.png" alt="SQL Server Profiler">

-In the trace window, click an event that you want to use as a breakpoint by using one of the following three methods to set a breakpoint.
+In the trace window, click an event that you want to use as a breakpoint using one of the following three methods to set a breakpoint.

  - Press F9
  - On the **Replay** menu, click **Toggle Breakpoint**